 Process for Submitting an Appeal:

-Appropriate and complete documentation must be submitted along with the required fee before the appeal can be reviewed.
+Appropriate and complete documentation must be submitted before the appeal can be reviewed.
+If the appeals request is for an exam rescore, the rescore fee must be received with the request before the appeal can be reviewed.
 The written appeal will be reviewed within 30 days of receipt of documents.
 Notice of determination shall be provided to the applicant within 10 business days of the decision via electronic or paper methods to include email and postal service.
 The appeal decision is final.
 There is no further appeal beyond this point.
-The applicant will be responsible for any expenses incurred during the Appeals Process.
+The applicant will be responsible for any expenses incurred during the appeals process.
 Correspondence regarding an appeal should be addressed to the attention of the Business Manager at firstname.lastname@example.org.